Feel you're too far away for our training?

 You're not!
-In the past year, we have worked with the British School Jakarta, The International School at Ho Chi Minh City, and UWC Singapore, as well as several schools at Open Courses in South Africa, Australia and New Zealand.
+We've worked with the British School Jakarta, The International School at Ho Chi Minh City, and UWC Singapore, as well as several schools at Open Courses in South Africa, Australia and New Zealand.

 We are always looking for new opportunities to work internationally, so read on for details of how we can work with you...